GENERAL

 Category-wise NEET 2026 Expected Cutoff Marks for Government College

-The following data represents the expected NEET 2026 Cut-off marks for the government college.
-However, it is advised to check the college's official cut-off before applying.
+The following data represents the expected NEET 2026 Cut off marks for the government college.
+However, it is advised to check the college's expected cut off of NEET 2026 before applying.

 Category